Avian botulism

 Cause of avian botulism

-Botulism spores, (the resting stage of the bacteria) — are abundant in habitats where there is low oxygen levels such as:
+Botulism spores, (the resting stage of the bacteria) are abundant in habitats where there are low oxygen levels such as:

-The spores can remain in the ecosystem for extended periods of time, even years, and are quite resistant to temperature changes and drying.
-These spores, themselves, are harmless until the correct environmental factors and anaerobic conditions prompt them to germinate and begin the vegetative growth of the toxin-producing bacterial cells.
+The spores can remain in the ecosystem for extended periods of time, even years, and are resistant to temperature changes and drying.
+The spores are harmless until the correct environmental conditions prompt them to germinate and begin the vegetative growth of the toxin-producing bacteria.

-Fish-eating birds that die of botulism are poisoned by eating fish that contain the toxin.
-Ingestion of maggots from the carcass of an infected animal can continue the spread of avian botulism, which may be responsible for large kills of birds.
+Fish-eating birds that die of botulism are generally poisoned by eating fish that contain the toxin.
+Ingestion of maggots from the carcass of an infected animal can also continue the spread of avian botulism, which may be responsible for large die-offs in birds.

-Outbreaks of avian botulism occur only when a variety of particular ecological factors occur concurrently.
+Large outbreaks of avian botulism occur when favourable ecological factors occur concurrently.
 This typically involves:

-As average air and water temperatures have risen on a global scale, warmer temperatures and anoxic conditions have been occurring more frequently on the Victorian wetlands, lakes and ponds, possibly resulting in an increase of avian botulism incidents.
-Once these factors lead to production of the toxin in material eaten by fish, the toxin can be passed up the food chain as wild birds consume the contaminated fish or eat maggots from the decaying carcasses of infected individuals.
+As average air and water temperatures have risen on a global scale, warmer temperatures and anoxic conditions have been occurring more frequently on Victorian wetlands, lakes and ponds, possibly resulting in an increase of avian botulism incidents.
+Toxin material can be passed up the food chain where small amounts of toxins are consumed by microscopic invertebrates, fish, and then fish-eating birds.

 Signs and symptoms of avian botulism

-Once infected, fish may flounder or swim erratically near the surface of the water and they may have trouble staying right-side up.
+Infected fish may flounder or swim erratically near the surface of the water and may have trouble staying right-side up allowing them to be caught by birds more easily.
 'Breaching' may also occur, during which a fish will float with its head near the surface and tail end lowered below.
 Infected fish usually die quickly and are most likely to be seen washed up on shore.

 More information